About the Short-Baseline Neutrino Program

 Neutrinos are all around us but are diffcult to study because they have a very small chance of interacting with ordinary matter - they can pass through the entire earth without disturbing any other particles.
 Neutrinos produced in the sun, or by cosmic rays hitting the atmosphere, arrive at a fixed rate - just so many per day (month, year).
 We cannot change the sun's nuclear reactions or how many cosmic rays there are in space!
 Experiments studying solar or atmospheric neutrinos operate for many years, waiting until a sufficient quantity of neutrino interactions have been gathered.
 So, another strategy to study properties of neutrinos is to create a LOT of them, in a relatively focused beam, and put your detector in their path.
 Neutrinos can be created by using intense and/or high energy particles from an accelerator - this method generally results in a beam of nearly 100% muon flavor neutrinos.

 The SBN Program will use its detectors to measure the energy spectrum and flavor of the neutrinos produced by the Fermilab Booster Neutrino Beam at each detector location.
-As the neutrinos travel between detectors, some may morph from a muon neutrino to an electron neutrino.
+As the neutrinos travel between detectors, some may morph from a muon neutrino to some other flavor, for example an electron neutrino.
 The SBN detectors need to be equally capable in detecting both muon and electron flavor neutrinos.
 When a neutrino interacts with (hits) an atom of matter, various elementary particles are produced by the reaction.
 These various elementary particles are what we see in our detectors - pions, protons, gammas, electrons and muons for the most part.
-An electron is the "signature" that the neutrino was an electron-flavor type, and likewise a muon is the signature that the neutrino was a muon-flavor type.
+An electron is the "signature" telling us that the neutrino was an electron-flavor type, and likewise a muon is the signature that the neutrino was a muon-flavor type.
 But sometimes both neutrino flavors interact in ways that do not produce their signature particle.
 In these cases the muon neutrino might produce a neutral pion which then decays to two gammas.
 Some types of detector have difficulty telling the difference between the gammas and the electrons, making it difficult to get an accurate count of how many muon versus electron flavor neutrinos are passing through.
 In addition, nature may have a trick up her sleeve.
 There could be a fourth type of neutrino out there, which never interacts with matter, but which does participate in flavor changing with the other three neutrinos.
 Because it never interacts with matter, it gets called "sterile".
 If a sterile neutrino exists, there might be an unexpected number of electron flavor neutrinos getting counted - some morphed from muon neutrinos as expected, but others came from the fourth sterile neutrino.
 Did an experiment count an excess of electron neutrinos because of detector issues, or because there is a fourth neutrino?
 This is one of the subjects which the SBN Program will explore.

 - Wikipedia article on Neutrino Oscillation